 During those adventures, I made a lot of mistakes and learned a thing or two about sleeping in cars!
 When it’s done right, talk about FUN!
 When it’s done poorly it can really put a dampen on your trip.
 Keep reading to avoid those preventable slip-ups and find out my top tips for sleeping in your car on road trips!

 Disclaimer: This blog post is in collaboration with Backcountry.com and features some affiliate links.
 This means I get a small commission if you make a purchase (at no extra cost to you).
 Use code RENEE15 to get 15% off your first Backcountry order (some exclusions apply).
 You can also learn more about my affiliate policy here.
 Thank you for the support!

 Top Tips for Sleeping In Your Car on Road Trips

 When you are packing a car camping set-up for overseas travel, you will need to keep everything as light and compact as possible.
-Firstly, it helps if you’re traveling with another person and can split the load.
-Secondly, you may need to let go of a few comfort items and really just focus on taking the essentials: sleeping pad, sleeping bag, pillow, small camp stove, spork, water bottle, headlamp, etc. (more on that below)
+First, it helps if you’re traveling with another person and can split the load.
+Second, you may need to let go of a few comfort items and really just focus on taking the essentials: sleeping pad, sleeping bag, pillow, small camp stove, spork, water bottle, headlamp, etc. Keep reading for my gear recommendations below!

 Using compression sacks and packing cubes will help you get your gear as compact as possible, but be cautious to remain under the airline weight limit.
-Use your check-in, carry-on, and personal item to your full advantage and wear heavy/bulky items on the plane (hiking boots, jacket, etc.)
+Use your check-in, carry-on, and personal item to your full advantage and wear heavier items, like your hiking boots, on the plane.